Does Caffeine Increase Cortisol? (According to Science)

 man sitting in a cafe looking at his watch while holding his phone

-Caffeine can linger in your system for over eight hours, so it's best to drink coffee early in the day to avoid sleep disturbances.
-Based on my routine, I avoid coffee right after waking up and limit it to early in the day.
+Caffeine stays in your system for over eight hours, so drinking coffee early is wise to prevent sleep issues.
+I skip coffee right after waking up, aligning it with my daily schedule.

 FAQs